Skip to content

 Realistic expectations

 I am very frank during the consultation.
 I explain what I can and cannot do.
 I show examples so that you understand the possibilities and limitations of the surgery.
 A beautiful nose is one that fits your face, not a copy of someone else's nose.
-My goal is to create harmony, naturalness, and function.
+My goal is to create a natural, balanced result with full function.

 Preparation for rhinoseptoplasty